 Georgiy: I would say that TemplateMonster and Theme Forest are competitors in lots of ways, but we are different at the same time because our templates and all the products have much more in common.
 We all try to make them on the same usability level, and we have a robust support system, which is something that Theme Forest plans.
 If you want to have an enormous choice, you may search for templates on Theme Forest.
 Nevertheless, if you want to be sure that you have the best quality product and the simplest way to use them, edit them and install them, and want to be sure that you will have 100% support at any time, then stick with TemplateMonster.

 Sophia: That’s an excellent recommendation, honestly.
 Okay, it’s understood with that.
 Therefore, if I need templates, I know where to go.
-If you said something about you started with the crows, this is your core; that template is easy to use, to install.
-Do you see any future for development, or what would be the next level of growth, what you played monster because you already have support, you are already easy to use and install, what else?
+If you said something about you started with the crows, this is your core; that template is easy to install.
+Do you see any future development, or what would be the next level of growth, what you played monster because you already have support, you are already easy to use and install, what else?

 Georgiy: I think that there is a slight misunderstanding of what gross means of the process.
 Growth was all about doing an incredible amount of experiments quickly and extrapolating those experiments that show the best results.
 So we have created separate small growth teams inside each main project, and this growth team has to do at least five experiments per week.